tomc1998/cello2/notes/rev-0.md

 This is a pretty fundamental issue - c++ effectively gives us the ability to forward declare comptime functions, AND call them without actually having an implementation, which is hard to do in our more 'general' system.
+Even if we could get around it and use a c++ like system, we'd still have problem with the order of data / code declarations, which c++ solves with forward declarations:

 ```

 comptime fn Foo = (T: $type) -> $type {
   `struct {
     b: &@Bar(T),

+		// Even assuming Bar(T) wasn't infinite recursion (which we solved by
+		treating it as an undefined type of 'pointer' for now), here we have a
+		function which uses the value of b before Bar is actually defined.
     fn do_stuff() -> @T {
         return b->val;
     }